Commodity Supplemental Food Program for Seniors – CSFP

 SENIORS IN NEED

 Each month, many older adults in northeast Indiana must decide between purchasing food, filling prescriptions, or paying rent and utilities.
 Limited income and retirement savings do not cover all of their necessary living expenses.
-Commodity Supplemental Food Program, or CSFP, eases the decision for area seniors because they know they can count on groceries to supplement their food budget.
+CSFP eases the decision for area seniors because they know they can count on groceries to supplement their food budget.
 CSFP works in conjunction with our SeniorPak Program.
 They operate side by side to ensure that the needs of seniors are met, whether they are mobile or medically homebound.
+Click Here to Learn About SeniorPak.

 HOW DO I GET CSFP?

 If you would like to participate in the CSFP program, sign-up is required.
-To sign up or join the waiting list for the CSFP program, click to download a Printable Application in English, or a Printable Application in Spanish, or contact Candace at (260) 447-3696, Ext.
+Qualified applicants must provide identification and meet / prove they pass the income requirements.
+To sign up or join the waiting list for the CSFP program, click to download a Printable Application in English, or a Printable Application in Spanish, or contact our SeniorPak Coordinator at (260) 447-3696, Ext.
 361.

 The following percentages and dollar amounts of the total food bank costs will be financed with federal money: